Checkout using your account

-*to mount the bindings we require your ski boot size in millimeters.
-If you order skis from the U.S. or Canada you will receive the skis and bindings unmounted due to liability.
+*To mount the bindings we require your ski boot size in millimeters.
+If you order skis from the U.S. or Canada you will receive the skis and bindings unmounted due to liability regulations.

-In addition, for determining the DIN value, you'll need the length, weight, sole length of the ski boot in millimeters, and the skier's skill level.
-It's also useful to be familiar with the general definitions associated with a ski binding:
+Not sure what DIN value?
+Read our article on how to determine the personal DIN value.
+To determine a personal DIN value, you'll need the length, weight, sole lengte of the ski boot in millimeters and the ski's skill level.
+Before adjusting your ski bindings it's also useful to be familiar with the general definitions associated with a ski binding:

 Next, place the ski boot into the bindings by pushing the heel down.

-Depending on the type of ski binding, the height of the toe piece may be adjustable.
-The height is correct when the ski boot, without any load, just does not make contact with the AFD (Anti Friction Device), there should be a 0.5 mm gap.
 An AFD is designed to reduce friction between the ski boot and the ski binding, contributing to more control and stability.
-After adjusting the toe piece height, repeat step 4 to check if the adjustment screw's position is still correct.
+After adjusting the toe piece height, repeat step 4 to check if the forward pressure is still correct.

-You can set the DIN value on both the toe and heel pieces of the ski binding.
-To determine the correct DIN value for you, check on online tool like www.dincalculator.com.
-You will need the length, weight, ski boot sole length in millimeters, and the skier's skill level.
+Set the DIN value on both the toe and heel pieces of the ski binding.
+To determine the correct DIN value for you, check an online tool like www.dincalculator.com.
+You will need the length, weight, ski boot sole length in millimeters and the skier's skill level.

 Disclaimer